jroeland/teapot/README.md

 # Teapot

-Teapot is a python-django based application wrapped in docke-compose which calculates discounts for orders.
+Teapot is a python-django based application wrapped in docker-compose which calculates discounts for orders.

 ## Features
 - A simple REST-API which can be easely used in class based views